pixelastic/painting.pixelastic.com/src/yoghut/index.md

 ![image-20210423222505536](image-20210423222505536.png)

-This is a hut, made from a yoghurt.
+This is a hut, made from a yogurt.
 So, a yoghut.

 ![image-20210423221238568](image-20210423221238568.png)

-I started with an empty yoghurt glued to a plastic lid.
+I started with an empty yogurt glued to a plastic lid.
 I traced a rough circular shape with a sharpie around it, and cut it with scissors.
 This was meant to give it some stability on the table.

 ![image-20210423221351145](image-20210423221351145.png)